West Acton tube station

 West Acton is a London Underground station in West Acton, London.
 It is on the Ealing Broadway branch of the Central line, between Ealing Broadway and North Acton stations.
 It is its only intermediate station in the branch.
 The station is a Grade II listed building.
-It is located in London fare zone 3.
-The station is close to North Ealing station on the Piccadilly line, 550 metres away at the western end of Queens Drive.
+It is in London fare zone 3.

+The station is close to North Ealing tube station on the Piccadilly line, 550 metres away at the western end of Queens Drive.